Concerto for alto saxophone, string orchestra and percussion

 World Premiere April 21, 2012, Orpheum Annex, Vancouver, British Columbia.
 Julia Nolan, alto saxophone; Vancouver Symphony Orchestra; Bramwell Tovey, conductor

-Performances by Vancouver Symphony, Victoria Symphony, Kamloops Symphony
+Performances by Vancouver Symphony, Victoria Symphony, Kamloops Symphony, Lubbock Symphony

 In my high school concert band, I played alto saxophone.
 In fact it was the first instrument I really learned how to play.
 But in spite of that history, somehow in my professional career the opportunity to write for the saxophone never came my way, aside from its inclusion in one band piece.
 So when saxophonist Julia Nolan approached me about writing a concerto for her, I jumped at the chance.